By Mary Luz Mejia | Published on January 29, 2026

 Jamaican Jerk Spices

-The Arawak were known for preparing a type of jerky that originated in Peru and is called charqui.
+The Arawak were known for preparing a type of jerky that originated in Peru and is called “charqui.”
 When preparing it, they poked holes in the meat so the spices would permeate it more thoroughly.
-The meat would be smoked over a slow fire or sun-dried as in Peru, and it was ideal for taking on long journeys or for adding to boiling water for flavor when preparing other dishes.
+The meat would be smoked over a slow fire or sun-dried, as in Peru.
+It was ideal for taking on long journeys or for adding to boiling water for extra flavor when preparing other dishes.

 Christopher Columbus discovered the island in 1494 and subjected the people there to Spanish rule.
-Sadly, the Arawak population died out because of warfare and the introduction of European diseases, and African slaves became the biggest group living on the island.
+Sadly, the Arawak population died out due to warfare and the introduction of European diseases, and African slaves became the biggest group living on the island.

-By 1793, the English officially granted a tract of land to the Maroon people, and since they no longer had to hide, jerking meat switched from underground cooking to grilling.
+By 1793, the English officially granted a tract of land to the Maroon people.
+Since they no longer had to hide, jerking meat switched from underground cooking to grilling.
 They used pimento wood sticks to hold the meat above a fire.

-Today this kind of meat is enjoyed all over the island.
+Today, this kind of meat is enjoyed all over the island.
 The combination of sweet and savory aromatic spices and ingredients is a standout that you should definitely try at least once.
-From humble jerk huts or shacks to fine dining restaurants, you'll find the iconic dish everywhere.
-Here are a few versions to try on your next visit to Jamaica.
+From humble jerk huts or shacks to fine dining restaurants, you'll find iconic dishes everywhere.
+There are plenty of versions to try on your next visit to Jamaica.

 The Roadside Vendor